jithu7432/lombscargle-periodogram/README.md

-# lombscargle-periodogram
-LombScargle Periodogram using Scipy
+# LombScargle Periodogram of 51 Pegasi b using Scipy